 48. Unleash your inner Elsa with a trip to the Snowcastle of Kemi.
 Built entirely from snow, it’s constructed every January and accepts visitors until it melts.

 49. Grab a coffee to go from one of the nearby shops and relax in Helsinki’s cute Punavuori Park.
+You could pick up some great Finnish souvenirs to remember your trip by.

 50. Work out how to say ‘karjalanpiirakka’ and then order this traditional pastry each day for breakfast.